 The editors and staff rode a wave of changes as the title moved through various new owners:

 - 1995 -- Primedia acquires Argus Publishers Corporation and creates McMullen-Argus Publishing division,

 - 2007 -- Primedia sells its Enthusiast Media division to Source Interlink Media for $1.2 billion, and,

 - 2014 -- Source Interlink rebrands to TEN: The Enthusiast Network, and multiple titles are ended including Popular Hot Rodding.
 The title was folded into Hot Rod magazine.

 Popular Hot Rodding was consistently one to the "top 6" titles from its start in 1962 through 1990.
 The publisher provided net paid circulation data to N.W.
 Ayer, Gale Research and Oxbridge Communication's The Standard Periodical Directory from 1965 through 2005 (the last year for which we have data).
 Annual print production ranged from 321,000 to 630,000.
 The average over this timeframe was 462,200 print issues.

 A total of 628 issues was printed from June, 1962 through September, 2014.
-However, only magazine covers through 2003 are presently included.
+All cover images are complete through the end of print.

-An internet presence was created and links added to the front covers starting in August, 1999.
+An internet presence was created and the URL added to the front covers starting in August, 1999.
 The site is now defunct: www.popularhotrodding.com.
 Do NOT attempt to access the old site.